Gqeberha-based NPO receives UNICEF backing for coding readiness programme

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied

-As Tangible Africa expanded into global markets such as Ireland, where tech access is universally available, the Leva Foundation adapted its tools for classrooms equipped with computers and high-speed internet.
-But the essence remained the same: coding as problem-solving, not memorisation.
+As it expanded into global markets such as Ireland, where tech access is widely available, the Leva Foundation adapted its tools for classrooms equipped with computers and high-speed internet.

-This philosophy resonates with industry experts too.
+This philosophy resonates with industry experts.

-“From my perspective as a data professional, what children gain isn't just coding exposure.
-They gain confidence in navigating digital systems. “
+“From my perspective as a data professional, what children gain isn’t just coding exposure.
+They gain confidence in navigating digital systems.”

 Tangible Africa, a coding education initiative born in Gqeberha has officially been accepted into the United Nations Children's Fund (UNICEF) Learning Cabinet to empower children in the face of AI.
 Picture: Supplied